devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 ### Normal Operations

-There are two main configuration mode to start Cockpitdecks.
+There are two possible ways of working with Cockpitdecks:

 1. Either Cockpitdecks runs on the same computer as X-Plane,
 2. or Cockpitdecks runs on a remote computer on the same local area network.

+> [!NOTE]
+> Cockpitdecks provides two templates global parameter/environment files to get you started.

 ### Cockpitdecks and X-Plane Run On Same Computer